Frederick Carl Frieseke: Life and work

-Starting in 1899, just over a year since his arrival in Paris, Frieseke exhibited at the Salon of the Société Nationale des Beaux-Arts.
+Starting in 1899, just over a year after his arrival in Paris, Frieseke exhibited at the Salon of the Société Nationale des Beaux-Arts.

 Whistler's influence is evident in Frieseke's early mature paintings, with close tonalities.
 By his post-1900 work, his palette had evolved toward that of the Impressionists, becoming light and colorful; however, he still retained the strong linear customs of art back in the United States.

 In the summer of 1905, he spent at least a month in the Giverny art colony.
 In October of that year he married Sarah Anne O'Bryan (known as Sadie), whom he had met seven years earlier.
 Frieseke and his wife (and later, their daughter) spent every summer from 1906 to 1919 in Giverny.
 He kept a Paris apartment and studio throughout his life, and the Friesekes spent the winters in Paris.
 Their Giverny house, previously the residence of Theodore Robinson, was next door to Claude Monet's.
 Despite the proximity, Frieseke did not become close friends with Monet, nor was Monet an artistic influence.
 He said in an interview, "No artist in [the impressionist] school has influenced me except, perhaps, Renoir."
 Indeed, Frieseke's paintings of sensually rounded figures often bear a resemblance to those of Pierre-Auguste Renoir.

 The Friesekes' Giverny home and the garden they created there were often featured in his paintings, and his wife would frequently pose for him.
 He also kept another studio nearby on the Epte river.
 Many of his outdoor nudes were painted there.